mcd500/arduino-commandliners/README.md

 It is also beneficial who are constrained (or like) to use only an editor for developments or would like to understand how to build Arduino libraries with Makefiles.

-It is continent for engineers
+It is convenient for engineers who do not use only off-the-shelf boards.

 Currently supporting AVR and STM32 only.
 I have no intention to make this project to replace arduino-mk.